m-Muhaimin/beebotUI/replit.md

 ## Data Storage Solutions

-The application uses a **Supabase PostgreSQL** database with **Drizzle ORM** for type-safe database operations and schema management. **Drizzle Kit** manages database migrations.
+The application uses a **Replit-managed PostgreSQL** database with **Drizzle ORM** for type-safe database operations and schema management. **Drizzle Kit** manages database migrations.
 Conversation and message schemas are implemented with UUID primary keys and proper relationships.
+The migration from Replit Agent to standard Replit environment has been completed successfully with full authentication functionality.

 ## Authentication and Authorization